TheThingKnownAsKit/nerts/README.md

 # Running Frontend

 While the two parts are disconnected, to run the frontend navigate to the `client` folder and run `npm run dev`

+# Running Servers Simultaneously

+If you need to run both in development, run `npm run start` to execute both server scripts simultaneously